fogfish/geojson/README.md

 ### Feature Collection

-The library support feature collections through the collection type.
+The library support feature collection through the collection type.
 It represents a collection of spatially bounded elements, as defined by the GeoJSON FeatureCollection standard.
 This construct is designed to support ["foreign members"](https://www.rfc-editor.org/rfc/rfc7946#section-6.1) for improved exchange of geospatial data.
 The value of a "foreign member" is determined by the application.

 **This library reuses the "properties" attribute, which acts as a foreign member within the context of collections.**